j-s-ashley/LCG-GenerationDuctTape/README.md

 This repo currently contains an exact replica of the files located in the [data generation directory of the LLP_Sleptons_RPV_SUSY repository](https://github.com/A-A-Abdelhamid/LLP_Sleptons_RPV_SUSY/blob/secondary/generate_events/).
 Eventually, it will be updated to be more suitable to generic applications.
 For now, this works, which is better than the twiki can give you.

 (Also, all the links below go to that repo.
-Those will be changed in the next push, promise.)
+Those will be changed in the pull request, promise.)

 ## Instantiation